-Practical and technically focused, it's ideal for graduates of computing based degrees and related disciplines who wish to deepen and extend their knowledge in this area.
+With a practical and technical focus, the course is designed for graduates of computing-based degrees and related disciplines who wish to deepen and extend their knowledge in this area.

-You'll study complex, mission critical systems and apply your learning through hands-on projects that solve real-world problems.
-You will graduate well-prepared for rewarding roles within this field of work.
+Study complex systems and apply your learning through hands-on projects that solve real-world problems.
+You'll graduate with a broad knowledge base in cyber security, well-prepared for diverse and rewarding roles within this field of work.

 Why UWE Bristol?

 Learn from dedicated, research-active staff with industrial experience and connections with industry.
-Hear from eminent industry figures as you develop the broad, practical skills you will need to succeed.
+Hear from eminent industry figures as you develop the broad, practical skills you'll need to succeed.

-Through access to sophisticated equipment including simulation software and hardware, you will test your ideas and strategies and become an adaptable, capable security expert.
+Through access to sophisticated equipment, including simulation software and hardware, you'll test your ideas and strategies and become an adaptable, capable security expert.

 You will study:

-- Computer and Network Security (30 credits) This module includes fundamental security concepts, encryption, intrusion detection, virtual private networking, and penetration testing.
-Students will design and implement a technical system that demonstrates their knowledge of networking security.
+- Computer and Network Security (30 credits) - This module includes fundamental technical security concepts, including encryption, systems security, network communications, and penetration testing.
+Students will develop a practical portfolio to demonstrate their knowledge of technical security concepts.

-- IoT System Security (15 credits) This module includes IoT system security architecture, authentications and authorization, secure wireless technologies, and security over resource-limited IoT devices.
-Students will develop a technical security system to replicate IoT capabilities.
+- IoT System Security (15 credits) Students will study IoT system security architecture, authentications and authorization, and secure wireless technologies.
+They will develop wireless IoT security systems using resource-limited embedded hardware devices.

 - Analysis and Verification of Concurrent Systems (15 credits) - This module includes formal verification and model checking techniques to analyse systems and protocols.
 Students will work with NuSMV to conduct verification of security systems.

 - Critical Systems Security (15 credits) - This module includes Industrial Control Systems (ICS) and Supervisor Control and Data Acquisition (SCADA) systems.
-Students will examine and critique conventional ICS cyber protection and novel methods proposed in research.
+Students will examine and critique conventional ICS security and explore practical applications of ICS security.